-Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl.
-2002.
+Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
-Washington, D.C.: Waterbird Conservation for the Americas.
+Washington, DC, USA.

-Sauer, J. R., D. K. Niven, J. E. Hines, Jr. Ziolkowski, D. J., K. L. Pardieck, J. E. Fallon and W. A. Link.
-The North American breeding bird survey, results and analysis 1966–2015 (Version 2.07.2017).
-USGS Patuxent Wildlife Research Center 2017.
+Sauer, J. R., D. K. Niven, J. E. Hines, D. J. Ziolkowski Jr., K. L. Pardieck, J. E. Fallon, and W. A. Link (2017).
+The North American Breeding Bird Survey, Results and Analysis 1966–2015.
+Version 2.07.2017.
+USGS Patuxent Wildlife Research Center, Laurel, MD, USA.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.

 Storer, Robert W. and Gary L. Nuechterlein.
-1992.
+(1992).
 Clark's Grebe (Aechmophorus clarkii), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.